DragonFly On-Line Manual Pages

 must also be specified.

-the contents of the drive.
+destroy the contents of the device.

 gpt label [-a] <-f file | -l label> device ...